Cadmus: Etymology

-The etymology of Cadmus' name remains uncertain.
+The etymology of Cadmus's name remains uncertain.
 According to one view, the name originates from Phoenician, from the Semitic root qdm, which signifies "the east", the equation of Kadmos with the Semitic qdm was traced to a publication of 1646 by R. B. Edwards.
 According to another view, the name is of Greek origin, ultimately from the word kekasmenos. (κεκασμένος, lit. 'excellent').

-Possible connected words include the Semitic triliteral root qdm (𐎖𐎄𐎎) which signifies "east" in Ugaritic, in Arabic, words derived from the root "qdm" include the verb "qdm" meaning "to come" as well as words meaning "primeval" and "forth" as well as "foot", names derived from it are "Qadim", which means "he who advances" and "of antiquity", ─ in Hebrew, qedem means "front", "east" and "ancient times"; the verb qadam (ܩܕܡ) means "to be in front", and the Greek kekasmai (<*kekadmai) "to shine".
+Possible connected words include the Semitic triliteral root qdm (𐎖𐎄𐎎) which signifies "east" in Ugaritic, in Arabic, words derived from the root "qdm" include the verb "qdm" meaning "to come" as well as words meaning "primeval" and "forth" as well as "foot", names derived from it are "Qadim", which means "the elder one",─in Hebrew, qedem means "front", "east" and "ancient times"; the verb qadam (ܩܕܡ) means "to be in front", and the Greek kekasmai (<*kekadmai) "to shine".
 Therefore, the complete meaning of the name might be: "He who excels" or "from the east".

 Wanderings

 Travel to Samothrace

 After his sister Europa had been carried off by Zeus from the shores of Phoenicia, Cadmus was sent out by his father to find her, and enjoined not to return without her.
 Unsuccessful in his search—or unwilling to go against Zeus—he came to Samothrace, the island sacred to the "Great Gods" or the Kabeiroi, whose mysteries would be celebrated also at Thebes.

 Cadmus did not journey alone to Samothrace; he appeared with his mother Telephassa in the company of his nephew (or brother) Thasus, son of Cilix, who gave his name to the island of Thasos nearby.
-An identically composed trio had other names at Samothrace, according to Diodorus Siculus: Electra and her two sons, Dardanos and Eetion or Iasion.
+An identically composed trio had other names at Samothrace, according to Diodorus Siculus: the Pleiad Electra and her two sons, Dardanos and Eetion or Iasion.
 There was a fourth figure, Electra's daughter, Harmonia, whom Cadmus took away as a bride, as Zeus had abducted Europa.

 The wedding was the first celebrated on Earth to which the gods brought gifts, according to Diodorus and dined with Cadmus and his bride.